Prospect Creek (New South Wales): Environment

-Ecological impact

 Within the past 200 years the creek has been impacted by the surrounding unsustainable rural and urban development which has degraded its natural environment, in addition to the creek's health also being an issue with several State Government accounts.
 Industrial discharge (through stormwater), illegal dumping of cars and wastes, algae bloom, grease spills and raised fecal coliform levels have impacted the creek, in addition to a significant pesticide leak in February 2002.
 Revegetation and works improving the habitat on the creek's strip have been running since the 1986, which included removal of weeds and comprehensive tree planting (generally between Gipps Road and the Cumberland Highway).
 The Friends of Prospect Creek (FPC) was a group created to arrange successful Clean Up Australia Days, where local residents volunteer to clean up waste and plant over 17,000 trees and shrubs in Long Street Park at Smithfield, the location where the Warali Wali Track of the Great Kai'mia Way route was planned.